If you would like to know more about Clever Accounts, please contact us on 0113 518 8800

 It’s important to note that salaries can be included in the Corporation Tax calculation, but not dividend payments.
 These payments are made after Corporation Tax has been deducted and are subject to a separate Dividend Tax.

 If your company makes a loss, this can be rolled forward and offset against profits in future accounting periods.
 Your accountant will be able to review your finances and advise you about your current options.
+In some cases you may be able to carry the loss back, to reduce profits in an earlier period.
+This is limited to one year, except when the company has ceased trading and Terminal loss relief can be utilised over a three year period.

 Of course, you do not have to wait until the deadline to pay your Corporation Tax, you can pay it as soon as you have submitted your information to HMRC.
-If you do this, HMRC will pay you interest at 2% from six months and 13 days after the start of your accounting period to the payment deadline.
-Whilst you may wish to take advantage of interest on an early payment, it is advisable to make sure this does not subsequently cause any cash flow issues.
+If you do this, HMRC will pay you interest at the base rate less 1% from six months and 13 days after the start of your accounting period to the payment deadline.
+To check out the latest interest rates, please see our blog here.

 It is important to prepare for your Corporation Tax bill by setting aside the money throughout the year.
 We would recommend that you set up a separate account for tax and other savings and move enough to cover your Corporation Tax bill from your company’s current account to the savings account at the end of each quarter (or when all payments are received from your clients).